alpeshkasodariya/user-follow-unfollow-app/README.md

 - Create 'users' table and GET API to return users.
 - Create backend logic including database architecture and API endpoints to follow and unfollow users.
 Users should be able to follow other users.
 - Create an API endpoint to be able to search followers by name.
 This API is for the list of followers screen, and the user can filter followers by name.
-# user-follow-unfollow-app